rachmadaniHaryono/illustration2vec/README.md

 # Server and hydrus compatibility

+This feature is only for python3.

+It is tested on python 3.6.5 on ubuntu  18.04.

 ``i2v`` can run a local server by doing the following:

 - put `illust2vec_tag_ver200.caffemodel` and `tag_list.json` on current working command